zwhitchcox/calculus/src/README.md

-# PEMDAS
+# PEDMAS

-PEMDAS is an acronym for
+PEDMAS is an acronym for
   * Parentheses
   * Exponents
   * Multiplication and Division